 The problem with the notion of cylindrical metric is that it doesn't really take into account the local structure near $\beta M$.
 A second possible definition is what one could call a \emph{conical metric} on $M_\Sigma$.
 In this point of view, the primary object of study is the singular manifold $M_\Sigma$, not the manifold $M$ with non-empty boundary.
 A conical metric is again an ordinary Riemannian metric on the nonsingular part of $M_\Sigma$ (which is diffeomorphic to the interior of $M$), but we require its local behavior near the singular stratum to look like $dr^2 + r^2g_P + p^*g_{\beta M}$, where $g_P$ is a translation-invariant (standard) metric on $P$, $g_{\beta M}$ is a metric on the singular stratum $\beta M$, and $r$ is the distance to the singular stratum.
 Note that such a metric on the nonsingular stratum is necessarily incomplete, with $M_\Sigma$ its metric completion.
 We assume that near the boundary of the tubular neighborhood $N(\beta M)$, the metric transitions to a cylindrical psc-metric on $(M,\p M)$, in a sense that will be made precise in Definition \ref{def:conicalmetric}, and thus \emph{existence of a conical psc-metric is a stronger requirement than existence of a cylindrical psc-metric}.
 When $P = S^1$ or $\SU(2)=S^3$, the cone on $P$ is homeomorphic to $\bR^2$ or $\bR^4$, and so a conical metric near the singular stratum $\Sigma$ locally looks like an ordinary rotationally invariant Riemannian metric on a vector bundle over $\beta M$, of fiber dimension $2$, resp., $4$, and actually extends to a smooth Riemannian metric on $M_\Sigma$.
 Here is our main question:

-{\bf Question:} \emph{When does $M_\Sigma$ admit a cylindrical or conical psc-metric?} \begin{remark} In general, existence of cylindrical and of conical psc-metrics are two different questions.
+{\bf Question:} \emph{When does $M_\Sigma$ admit a cylindrical or conical psc-metric?} \begin{remark} In general, existence of a conical psc-metric is stronger than existence of a cylindrical psc-metric.
 However, they are the same provided $P=\bZ/k$, since then the term $r^2g_P$ drops out of the definition of conical metric.
 When $P=S^1$, there are some cases where existence of a cylindrical psc-metric implies existence of a conical psc-metric, but for the most part we will focus on the latter, which has greater geometric significance.
 See Remark \ref{rem:cylvscone} for further discussion. \end{remark}